DataDog/documentation/content/en/network_performance_monitoring/installation.md

 This feature is currently in beta.
 Request access by completing the <a href="https://app.datadoghq.com/network/2019signup">Datadog Network Performance Monitoring Beta Request form</a>.
 </div>

 Network performance monitoring requires Datadog Agent v6.13+.
-Since the product is built on eBPF, Datadog requires a Linux kernel version 4.4.0+.
+Since this product is built on eBPF, Datadog requires a Linux kernel version 4.4.0+.
 The following platforms are supported:

 * Ubuntu 16.04+
 * Debian 9+